pbatorre/minfraud-ruby/README.md

 ### Exception handling

-There are three different exceptions that this gem may raise.
+There are four different exceptions that this gem may raise.
 Please be prepared to handle them:

 ```ruby
 # Raised if configuration is invalid